Mimi's Organic Eats » Recipes » Cookies

 Instructions

-• In the bowl of a stand mixer fitted with the whisk attachment, add the egg whites, cane sugar, and vanilla extract.
-Whisk, starting on low to avoid splattering, and slowly in creasing the speed to high, until stiff peaks form.
+- In the bowl of a stand mixer fitted with the whisk attachment, add the egg whites, cane sugar, and vanilla extract.
+Whisk, starting on low to avoid splattering, and slowly in creasing the speed medium speed and then to high speed and continue to whisk until stiff peaks form.

 Notes

-• Use a scale!
+- Use a scale for perfect macarons every time!
 I say this with every single recipe, but especially for French Macarons!
-These organic cookies are temperamental (to say the least) you don’t want to make a mistake measuring.
+These cookies are temperamental (to say the least) you don’t want to make a mistake measuring.

-• French macarons should not be kept for more than 1 day.
+- French macarons should not be kept for more than 1 day.
 I am serious about this, I get really heated on this topic!
 Eat them all the same day you bake them!
+Don't store in an airtight container, don't refrigerate, don't freeze, just enjoy!
 I have no storage tips for you as they should not be stored!

 Nutrition